 In January 2014, AMS issued the Paper and Paper-Based Packaging Promotion, Research and Information Order, which created the program under the authority of the Commodity Promotion, Research, and Information Act of 1996 (pdf).

 To be eligible to serve, nominees must manufacture or import 100,000 short tons or more of paper and paper-based packaging annually.
 The Board’s composition may change periodically to reflect geographic shifts in volume.
-The Board is headquartered in McLean, VA.
+The Board is headquartered in McLean, Virginia.
 You can access a listing of current Board members and alternates on the Paper and Paper-Based Packaging Board roster.

 Organic Assessment Exemption